Andal: Bhakti poetry

 In contemporary commentaries on Tamil bhakti poetry, A. K. Ramanujan's work remarks on how many other religious traditions would keep and treat passionate love and devotion to Vishnu as separate, while in the bhakti tradition, they can be in resonance with one another:

 "All devotional poetry plays on the tension between saguna and nirguna, Vishnu as person and Vishnu as principle.
 If he were entirely a person, he would not be divine, and if he were entirely a principle, a god, one could not make poems about him.
-The Vaishnavas, too, say that Vishnu is characterized by both 'paratva, 'otherness' and soulabhaya, 'ease of access'; he is both here and beyond, both tangible as a person and intangible as a principle-such is the nature of the ground of all being.
+The Vaishnavas, too, say that Vishnu is characterized by both 'paratva, 'otherness' and saulabhaya, 'ease of access'; he is both here and beyond, both tangible as a person and intangible as a principle-such is the nature of the ground of all being.
 It is not or, but both and; myth, bhakti, poetry would be impossible without the presence of both attitudes".